jes14/jes14/README.md

 The technologies I work with are JavaScript, HTML and CSS with a focus on the frameworks React.js, Gatsby and Node.js.

-Previously, I developed cool mobile game in the gaming company and interested in machine learning and data analysis.
+Previously, I developed cool mobile game in the gaming company and interested in data analysis and data analysis.

 When I am not writing code I love to spend time with creating awesome bluetooth native mobile app and reading nonfiction book.